 Also called hypervitaminosis D, vitamin D toxicity is uncommon and occurs when your body’s vitamin D levels are too high.
 Vitamin D toxicity typically develops from over-supplementation, as opposed to diet or sun exposure.
 With the sun, your body can regulate the amount of natural vitamin D that’s produced.
 And when it comes to food, naturally-occurring vitamin D isn’t common—and fortified foods don’t usually contain enough vitamin D to lead to toxicity.

 Wondering, “How much vitamin D do I need?”
 The recommended dietary allowance (RDA) for people in different age groups is shown below.
 These recommendations come from the National Academies of Sciences, Engineering, and Medicine.
 Based on a number of factors, however, your healthcare provider may suggest doses that are higher or lower than what’s listed—so consider asking your provider for their recommendation.
-Note that the amount of vitamin D in foods and supplements is usually expressed in terms of International Units (IU), so “IU/day” refers to “International Units per day.”
+Note that the amount of vitamin D in foods and a vitamin D supplement is usually expressed in terms of International Units (IU), so “IU/day” refers to “International Units per day.”

 Recommended dietary allowance (IU/day) for vitamin D followed by the upper intake level: